oakes/functional-game-dev/README.md

 ## Introduction

-These are the interactive slides for my play-cljs talk.
+These are the interactive slides for my play-cljs talk at the College of Charleston.
 You can see them live [here](https://oakes.github.io/functional-game-dev/).

 ## Licensing